Four Original and Appellate Jurisdiction Cases

 Is Non-Judicial Foreclosure Unconstitutional?

-––$1.13 Million in Home Equity Troperty Transferred by Statute With No Judicial Determination
+––$1.13 Million in Home Equity Property Transferred by Statute With No Judicial Determination

 ––Whether The Non-Judicial Foreclosure Scheme of 30 States is Unconstitutional